RhobanProject/Dynaban/README.md

 1 000 000 floating point multiplications done in 1.1431 seconds, which implies ~82 clock cycles per multiplication.
 1 000 000 floating point divisions done in 1.0995 seconds, which implies ~79 clock cycles per division.

 ~80 cycles for an operation is a lot, but Dynaban works well even though the hardware is ticked at 1 kHz.
-When Dynaban will be implemented for devices with lesser uC performances, we'll use fixed point arithmetics instead.
+Using floats when talking torques and following timed trajectories is handy but when Dynaban will be implemented on devices with lesser uC performances, we'll use fixed point arithmetics instead.